bil/licorice/docs/html/_sources/partials/_rt_setup.rst.txt

     .. code-block:: bash

-        ./install/kernel_setup.sh
+        ENABLE_USB=0 ./install/kernel_setup.sh

-    This script will take from one to five hours to complete, depeding on the speed and processor count of the system.
+    This script will take from one to five hours to complete, depending on the speed and processor count of the system.
 Reboot to finish installation when notified.
 Any USB keyboards will not work after this point (USB support is disabled in this realtime kernel), use a PS/2